MurgaNS/Timesheet-Application/.idea/functional_specification.md

 3. System should allow the admin to change already created category and to delete them.

-4. System should allow admin to filter categories by clicking on the desired initial letter of the category name and to search them by typing category name in search field.
+4. System should allow admin to filter categories by clicking on the desired initial letter of the category name.
+5. System should allow admin to search categories by typing category name in search field..

 ### Employees